Hongseonet/Hongseonet/README.md

 - 👋 Hi, I’m Hongseon Choi
-- 👀 I’m interested in XR system or apps using the Unity, Android platform.
+- 👀 I’m interested in XR system and autopilot driving system.
-- 🌱 I’m currently learning AI and OpenCV
+- 🌱 I’m currently learning AI, openCV, vehicle dynamic system
-- 💞️ I’m looking to expert course of Developer ...
+- 💞️ I’m looking to expert course of Developer
-- 📫 How to reach me mail to ...
+- 📫 If you got questions or issues, conntact to me by E-mail

 <!---
 Hongseonet/Hongseonet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.